Estimating pest mortality in cold supply chains

 Cold treatment is a phytosanitary method that is commonly applied to manage cold sensitive, quarantine pests that may be carried via the trade of agricultural commodities.

-Currently, phytosanitary cold treatment schedules do not take into account the contribution commercial supply chains may make to the cold-induced mortality of pests – yet, most fruit and vegetables are kept chilled to maintain freshness and quality from harvest through to retail markets .
+Currently, phytosanitary cold treatment schedules do not take into account the contribution commercial supply chains may make to the cold-induced mortality of pests – yet, most fruit and vegetables are kept chilled to maintain freshness and quality from harvest through to retail markets.

 Cold treatment schedules typically aim to achieve at least 99.99% mortality rate for the target pest and require horticulture consignments to be held at a set temperature for a specified duration.
-Development of a cold treatment protocol requires technical data from rigorous, large-scale laboratory experiments that must be repeated for each pest and fruit combination.
+Development of a cold treatment protocol requires extensive technical data from rigorous, large-scale laboratory experiments that must be repeated for each pest and fruit combination.

 • Empirically quantifying the effect of cold temperature exposure on Queensland fruit fly egg mortality.
 This research is in partnership with the Queensland University of Technology (QUT), Queensland Department of Agriculture and Fisheries (QDAF), and the Fresh and Secure Trade Alliance (FASTA).
 Key collaborators are Professor Peter Prentis and Kirra Sadzius (PhD student).